 In order to explore spatial and temporal patterns of bedrock mortar sites, a database of hydration data was constructed.
-This database included a variety of information for each site including: site location (UTM coordinates), elevation, artifact types, obsidian source assignments, and hydration rim measurements.
-Data was acquired from CRM reports pertaining to the Sierra Nevada region from Madera, Fresno, and Tulare counties.
-The database included additional data obtained by students participating in Anthropology 226 under the direction of Dr. Mark Basgall at California State University, Sacramento.
-In all, the database included a total of 2699 hydration readings from 40 bedrock mortar sites ranging from 550 ft. to 7760 ft. in elevation.
+This database included a variety of information for each site, including location (UTM coordinates), elevation, artifact types, obsidian source assignments, and hydration rim measurements.
+Data were acquired from CRM reports pertaining to the Sierra Nevada region from Madera, Fresno, and Tulare counties.
+The database included additional data obtained by students participating in Anthropology 226 under the direction of Dr. Mark Basgall at California State University.
+Sacramento.
+In all. the database included a total of 2,699 hydration readings from 40 bedrock mortar sites ranging from 550 to 7.760 ft. in elevation.

 Due to the wide range of elevations, and hence temperature regimes, hydration rates were constructed which take into account effective hydration temperature (EHT) (Lee 1969).
-Three hydration rates were used for this paper, one for each of the three most common obsidian sources in the region; Casa Diablo, Fish Springs, and Coso Volcanic Field.
+Three hydration rates were used for this paper, one for each of the three most common obsidian sources in the region: Casa Diablo, Fish Springs, and the Coso Volcanic Field.

-To construct the hydration rates, weather station data from Fresno, Tulare, Inyo, and Mono counties were used to calculate EHT at a variety of elevations and environmental settings.
+To construct the hydration rates, weatherstation data from Fresno, Tulare, Inyo, and Mono counties were used to calculate EHT at a variety of elevations and environmental settings.
 Using these data, regression equations were constructed that allow an estimated EHT to be calculated for any given location and elevation.
-One equation was used for sites in Inyo and Mono counties and a separate equation was used for sites on the western slope of the Sierra Nevada.
-The equations follow:
+One equation was used for sites in Inyo and Mono counties, and a separate equation was used for sites on the western slope of the Sierra Nevada.
+The equations follow: East of Crest EHT(C)=Elev.-12643.206/-516.717

-East of Crest EHT(C)=Elev12643.206/-516.717 West of Crest EHT(C)=Elev11862.196/-561.797
+West of Crest EHT(C)=Elev.-11862.196/-561.797

-Once EHT values were calculated for sites throughout the region, hydration readings from time sensitive projectile point types were grouped according to EHT and averaged for each two-degree (C) interval.
-The resulting hydration and period midpoint values were graphed according to the method described in Hull (2001) where the natural log of hydration squared divided by time in thousands of years $(\ln X^2/t)$ is plotted against EHT (1/T) in degrees Kelvin.
-In all, a total of 679 projectile points from both the western Great Basin and the Sierra Nevada were used to construct hydration rate equations for each of the three obsidian sources: 445 were from Casa Diablo, 143 were from Coso, and 91 were from Fish Springs.
+Once EHT values were calculated for sites throughout the region, hydration readings from time-sensitive projectile point types were grouped according to EHT and averaged for each two-degree (C) interval.
+The resulting hydration and period midpoint values were graphed according to the method described in Hull (2001), where the natural log of hydration squared, divided by time in thousands of years $(\ln X^2/t)$ , is plotted against EHT (1/T) in degrees Kelvin.
+In all, a total of 679 projectile points from both the western Great Basin and the Sierra Nevada was used to construct hydration rate equations for each of the three obsidian sources: 445 from Casa Diablo, 143 from Coso, and 91 from Fish Springs.
 The resulting hydration rates are shown in Figure 1.
-When these rates are applied to time sensitive projectile points from across the region, most cluster within accepted ranges (Figure 2).
+When these rates are applied to time-sensitive projectile points from across the region, most cluster within accepted ranges (see Figure 2).

-After hydration rates had been constructed, they were applied to hydration rim readings from bedrock mortar sites in the Southern Sierra Nevada.
-Two percentage histograms were then made which grouped years B.P. values into 500-year intervals.
-The first grouped together bedrock mortar sites below 5000 ft. in elevation and the second grouped together bedrock mortar sites above 5000 ft.
-(Figure 3).
-5000 ft. was used as a dividing line between the two groups of sites because it represents the average winter snowline (Jackson 1984).
+After hydration rates had been constructed, they were applied to hydration rim readings from bedrock mortar sites in the southern Sierra Nevada.
+Two percentage histograms were then made which grouped years B.P. values into 500year intervals.
+The first grouped together bedrock mortar sites below 5,000 feet in elevation, and the second grouped together bedrock mortar sites above 5,000 feet (refer to Figure 3).
+The 5,000foot elevation was used as a dividing line between the two groups of sites because it represents the average winter snowline (Jackson 1984).
 Areas above snowline can be thought of as more marginal as a result of being seasonally restrictive.